Shane Victorino: 2008

+Victorino replaced Aaron Rowand, who left by free agency, in center field in 2008.

 In the 2008 NLDS Game 2 against the Milwaukee Brewers, Victorino hit a grand slam (his first ever in the major leagues, and the Phillies' first postseason grand slam) off CC Sabathia in the bottom of the 2nd inning.
 Victorino also became the first player in postseason history to have a home run, a double, and two steals in a single game.
 In 2008, Victorino received the Lou Gehrig Memorial Award.

 Victorino's success carried over into the 2008 NLCS, as he continued to make crucial hits and defensive plays for the Phillies.
 In Game 2, he was 2-for-5 with four RBIs.
 After the game, Victorino was informed that his grandmother had died.
 Game 3 saw Victorino in the midst of controversy.
 After being brushed back by Hiroki Kuroda, Victorino began to gesture towards the non-English-speaking pitcher that it was alright that he throw inside, just as long as he did not do so at his head.
 After grounding out to second, he continued to gesture at Kuroda and benches from both teams cleared.
 Victorino quickly became the villain for Dodger fans and was booed each time he came up to bat.
 After the game, Victorino was fined $2,500 by the league for his part in the incident.
 Victorino was quick to silence the crowd during Game 4 when he hit a game-tying two-run home run.
 In their first trip to the fall classic since 1993, the Phillies went on to win the 2008 World Series by defeating the Tampa Bay Rays.